 printing your design.

-Why are the image areas much smaller than the screen dimensions?
+Why is the image area smaller than the screen?

 The screen dimensions include the actual frame, which consists of